What is Learning?

 This is your bank manager, and I write to inform you that should you miss another mortgage payment the bank will have no choice but to repossess your property!

-• Is that enough motivation to maintain your mortgage payments?
+• Is that enough motivation to maintain your mortgage payment behaviour?

 • Has the bank manager damaged your whole view on life and stopped you from operating positively and constructively?